t7yang/dummy-api/README.md

 This is a Node.js API service that run locally for learning purpose.
 The Learner can run it locally and perform CRUD to update the data.

+Many thanks to [DummyJSON](https://github.com/Ovi/DummyJSON) for making such a great learning resource publicly available.

 ## Usage

 - Clone this repo.